 In many cases, sciatica interferes with an individuals ability to work

-If you have ever experienced sciatica pain, you know firsthand how painful and crippling it can be.
+If you have ever experienced sciatica pain, you know first hand how painful and crippling it can be.
 Sciatica pain can also be caused by trauma sustained in a motor vehicle accident.
-If you were injured in a crash, and youre now suffering from debilitating pain in your lower back or hip region, you may have a claim for monetary damages.
+If you were injured in a crash, and you are now suffering from debilitating pain in your lower back or hip region, you may have a claim for monetary damages.

 What Is Sciatica?

 There are a number of conditions that can cause sciatic pain.
 Some of these conditions include a herniated disc in the spine, degenerative disc disease, spinal stenosis (narrowing of the channel that houses the spinal nerves), and spondylolisthesis (slipping of a vertebral body).
 Signs of sciatic pain include:

 - Pain along one buttock and/or leg.
 The pain is usually confined to one side of the body.

 - Pain that gets worse when you sit down.

 - Sharp pain that makes it hard to walk or stand up.